tarwn/lessthandot-hugo/blogs/content/posts/2009-09-10-move-databases-to-new-server-with-little-1.md

   <img src="/wp-content/uploads/blogs/DataMgmt//mirror_prop.gif" alt="" title="" width="454" height="408" />
 </div>

-Here is what your configuration should appear in the mirroring section of the principle database after all of we’ve done so far.
+Here is what your configuration should appear in the mirroring section of the principle database after all of we've done so far.

 As we covered earlier in the article, you are vulnerable at some point by basically being without the mirror.
 In all, I accept this because you are still at one point vulnerable on other migration methods.
-You’re going to have to reset the mirror no matter what so why not get it done now and use it to move the database to our new server.
-This also helps in taking detach and attach out of the picture and the problems we’ve all seen in troubleshooting why a database will not attach.
+You're going to have to reset the mirror no matter what so why not get it done now and use it to move the database to our new server.
+This also helps in taking detach and attach out of the picture and the problems we've all seen in troubleshooting why a database will not attach.
 Second, you can tune the new server before go live.
 Actually there are a lot of reasons I like this method.
 The limited user community interruptions are always the best ones.

 Recall we have a third instance in our lab named MYNEWLAB.
 This is where we will move the mirror to.
 Here are the basic steps to do the move

 • In a production setting, running a full backup during operating hours may be difficult and affect performance.
 This usually leads us to restore from normal full, differential and log backups.
 If operating times and your current setup accept a full backup to be run at the time you start this process, then a fresh full backup is a good starting point.
-For our lab and tests we will start with a full backup, so let’s run a full backup of the principle along with a transaction log backup to capture the tail end of the logs.
+For our lab and tests we will start with a full backup, so let's run a full backup of the principle along with a transaction log backup to capture the tail end of the logs.

 • Restore the full backup to the new instance with norecovery.
 After successfully restored, restore the transaction log backup again with norecovery.